 “This program is a win-win-win for the students, the communities and the college,” said Steve Willis, Southern Maine Community College Fire Science faculty member and Live-In program coordinator.
 “The students save money on housing because they live for free in the stations; and they receive hands-on training, experience and coaching from Fire Department members that really complements their classroom lessons.”

-The Winn Road Fire Station in Falmouth is less than 15 miles from the SMCC campus in South Portland.
+Both the Winn Road and Foreside Road Fire Stations in Falmouth are less than 15 miles from the SMCC campus in South Portland.
 Students have a short commute to campus and are able to live in one of Maine’s most prestigious oceanfront communities.
 Attractions in Falmouth are the local harbor and town landing, indoor and outdoor ice skating facilities, cinemas, shopping, library, many parks and recreational facilities, 3 golf courses, and several restaurants.
 Students are also be less than 10 minutes from downtown Portland, Maine’s largest city.

 For more information on the Falmouth Fire-EMS Student Live-in Program please contact Chief Howard Rice, Jr. at (207) 781-2610.

 - Apparatus Driver Training Program

 - Call Stats